pmborg/Gravity-is-the-4th-Dimension/README.md

 <img src="https://raw.githubusercontent.com/pmborg/Gravity-is-the-4th-Dimension/main/images/CORE-PRINCIPLE-6-GEOMETRY-OF-REDSHIFT.png" style="width:6.84971in;height:6.84971in" />

 Redshift is not caused by galaxies “flying away” through space.

-It is not a Doppler effect from velocity.
+In standard physics, Doppler redshift remains valid for relative motion.

+In G4D, cosmological redshift is dominated by geometric depth.

-It is not evidence of expanding spacetime.
+It is not evidence of expanding GR spacetime.

 In G4D, **redshift is a geometric effect**.